ayushgun/website/posts/markdown/a_curious_container.md

 > May 20, 2023

-`std::tuple`, introduced in C++11, is one of the most interesting containers available in the STL.
+`std::tuple`, introduced in C++11, is one of the most interesting containers available in the standard library.

-Why?
-It doesn't adhere to the conventional traits of STL containers.
-It's a curious mix of being type agnostic, stack allocated, and distinctively different in its interface.
+Why? `std::tuple` defies traditional STL container characteristics with its unique features like being type-flexible, stack-allocated, and having a distinct interface.

 ## What exactly is `std::tuple`?

-Formally, `std::tuple` is a template class with an ability to encapsulate a collection of heterogeneous values, each potentially of a different type, fixed in size.
-It's particularly invaluable when there's a need to return multiple values from a function, or when dealing with complex data manipulations involving mixed types.
+Formally, `std::tuple` is a templated class that encapsulates a fixed-size collection of heterogeneous values, each potentially of a different type.
+It shines in scenarios requiring multiple return values from a function or in complex data operations involving varied types.

-Unlike other contiguous containers, like `std::vector` or `std::array`, `std::tuple` doesn't define a subscript operator for accessing elements by index.
-Instead, because of its type agnostic nature, elements in a `std::tuple` are individually accessible using the `std::get<I>` function, which takes the index of the desired element as a template argument.
+Contrasting with contiguous containers like `std::vector` or `std::array`, `std::tuple` lacks a subscript operator for index-based access.
+Instead, its type-flexible nature demands element access via `std::get<I>`, which uses a template argument to specify the element's index.

 ```cpp
 #include <iostream>